Income Tax Act 2007

 You could also call this:

-"Benefits for workers who own part of the company they work for"
+"Benefits for employees who own company shares"

 Illustration for Income Tax Act 2007